 A study conducted by researchers at the University of California-San Diego, indicates that each day people consume around 100,000 words of information — equivalent to 34 gigabytes of data per day being processed by the human brain.
 That’s a lot of data.

-When it comes to authentic leadership, it’s important to practice unbiased processing of information so as to avoid distorting, denying, exaggerating or ignoring positive and negative information about oneself.
+When it comes to authentic behaviour in the workplace, it’s important to practice unbiased processing of information so as to avoid distorting, denying, exaggerating or ignoring positive and negative information about oneself.
 Put simply, it’s being aware of your biases and how they relate to your perception of self and others, and how they impact decision making.
 Again working with a coach or completing work to assess your unconscious bias and your personal thinking errors is critical.
 Our biases are often unconscious meaning we are not consciously aware!

 Find the right balance of transparency